How To | Conduct an Exit Interview

-Exit interviews can be an incredibly useful exercise for any business, yet not all HR departments carry them out and even fewer see any real value to them.
-If you fall into either of those categories then we want you to think again.
+Exit interviews can be an incredibly useful exercise for any business, yet not all HR departments carry them out.
+Here’s why exit interviews matter.

 Here are just ten reasons you should be carrying out an exit interview every time a staff member leaves, and how they can help your organisation improve.